 - A.) A club may lose its status as an official club of Mid-America Christian University for one or more of the following reasons: - 1.
-Failure to submit updated club information; - 2.
+Failure to submit updated club information: - 2.
 Inactivity (for one or more semesters); - 3.
-Lack of leadership; - 4.
+Lack of leadership: - 4.
 Lack of an active faculty or staff sponsor/advisor; - 5.
 Lack of compliance to the social expectations of the University as outlined in the handbook and Lifestyle Commitment; - 6.
 Failure to abide by club constitution and guidelines; - 7.
 Failure to responsibly handle any funds as allocated; - 8.
-Failure to abide by meeting requirements as outlined. - The Student Government Association holds the power to discontinue a club.
-All decisions may be appealed to the Director of Student Life and through the Student Affairs appeals process. - Clubs whose registration has been discontinued may re-apply for official club status through the application process at any time during the year.
+Failure to abide by meeting requirements as outlined.